10 Safety Tips for Driving in Niue

 (c) niuepocketguide.com

-Road tripping around Niue’s 64km (40-mile) circular road around the island, stopping by sea tracks, snorkelling spots and historical points of interest, is an amazing way to explore the island.
+Road-tripping around Niue’s 64 km (40 mi) circular road, stopping by sea tracks, snorkelling spots and historical points of interest, is an amazing way to explore the island.
 However, like driving in any new country, Niue comes with a few hazards that you might not be used to.
 Before hitting the road, check out our safety tips for driving in Niue!

 1. Drive on the Left Side of the Road